Self publishing books in India has come a long way today.

 That’s the question that arises in the mind of upcoming authors.
 Until now, the pattern for getting a book published was pretty simple.
 Find a traditional publisher, write a mail of submission to them, and wait till a response is received.

 With the emergence of self publishing solutions and houses, the process is now a lot simpler.
-If you have a manuscript ready, you can either go for free mode of self publishing or you pay to the publishers and they will set up everything for you – from book cover design to online/offline distribution.
-It’s a pretty straightforward approach (read business) if sought for.
-That means it becomes a three step hassle-free process for you.
-Find the publisher, provide manuscript and details, and bam!
+If you have a manuscript ready, you can either go for the free mode of self publishing or pay to the publishers and they will set up everything for you – from book cover design to online/offline distribution.
+It’s a pretty straightforward approach (read business) if sought.
+That means it becomes a three-step hassle-free process for you.
+Find the publisher, provide the manuscript and details, and bam!
 You are now a published Author.
 That simple.

 Like Rohan Govenkar, the author of two books – 1000 Kilograms of Goa & Oh My Goddess! – states:

 “Self-publishing has enabled many writers to see their dream turn into fruition, given that the journey to getting one’s book traditionally published is long, tiring and often frustrating.
 The positive side of this is that if a writer has enough confidence in his work and his ability to market it, he can at least overcome one large hurdle – of not receiving a platform.”